-Vertigo, the feeling of having the world around you spin or feeling like you’re moving when you’re actually not, is not a condition in and of itself.
+Vertigo is the feeling of having the world around you spin or feeling like you’re moving when you’re actually not.
+It is not a condition in and of itself.
 Rather, vertigo is a symptom of another underlying health issue.
-Living with vertigo can be debilitating – it can limit your ability to work, drive a car, sleep well, and socialize with others.
+Living with vertigo can be debilitating.
+It can limit your ability to work, drive a car, sleep well, and socialize with others.
 It can also cause a great deal of anxiety, never knowing when the next episode might occur.

 Generally speaking, vertigo is related to a problem with the inner ear.
-When this is the case, it is called peripheral vertigo.
+When this is the case, it is peripheral vertigo.
 Central vertigo happens when the brain or nervous system is the source of the problem.
-There are many different conditions that are linked to vertigo, making it a tricky condition to manage.
-Identifying the root cause of why you are experiencing bouts of vertigo can help guide you towards the most appropriate care options.
+There are many different conditions cause vertigo, making it a tricky condition to manage.
+Identifying the root cause your bouts of vertigo can help guide you towards the most appropriate care options.

 The Most Common Reasons for Vertigo

 There are three common causes of vertigo, all peripheral, that account for approximately 93% of all cases:

 BPPV is the single most common cause of vertigo.
 It occurs when tiny particles of calcium that normally stay embedded in the tissue of your inner ear become loose and migrate to the fluid-filled canals of the inner ear where they don’t belong.
 Since the inner ear is responsible for sending balance signals to the brain about how your head and body are positioned with relationship to gravity, the abnormal placement of the calcium crystals can disturb this normal signaling system and cause bouts of vertigo.
 Many people will notice their first vertigo episode when rolling over in bed, or other positional changes such as rising up to sit from a reclined position.